This guide includes images with details about each image, tips I've learned that will help you, and tactics and FAQ sections at a bottom.

 Okay this is going to start off with the logistics side of things, but it's important.
 If you go into battle without ammo after installing a new gun it's your own fault.

-Components are additional equipment that help your tank perform better.
+-Equipment are additional parts that help your tank perform better.

-Consumables are single use items that repair, heal, fight fires, and boost your crew.
+-Consumables are single use items that repair modules, heal crew, fight fires, and boost your crew's ability.

 -Service Button-Equip ammo along with other items as shown in the image below.

 -Ammo Types-AP/Premium/HE *This is the order of the penetration stats listed in gun penetration amounts.

 -Guns and Ammo-Not all guns can use AP rounds so it may only be able to use HE and HEAT (Premium round).